lilcezz/DarkFork/README.md

 3. Get notified for Tiny Rats & Big Karps + the option to prio-notify Pokémon (Pokémon in notify filters will ALWAYS be visible)
 4. Depending on your -rh (rarity-hours) setting, Pokémon  will get assigned 'New Spawn' when your map hasn't seen this pokemon for `<rh-setting>` hours
 5. The option to import/export your customized map settings
+6. Keep a list of your favorite locations!

 And more to be added!